OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-hybrid-pages.md

 export default withStyles(styles)(RecipeTeaser);
 ```

 This is basically just a copy of the code from *src/components/Recipe/Recipe.js*.
-And will be used to render the static, non-authenticated user, view of a recipe.
+It will be used to render the static, non-authenticated user view of a recipe.
 The biggest difference is the addition of a call-to-action to log in to view the complete recipe.

 ## Update the existing `Recipe` component

 Use `withDurpalOauthConsumer` higher-order component to gain access to the `drupalOauth` class.
-Then in an implementation of the `componentDidMount` lifecycle method, use `fetch()` to make an authenticated request to the Drupal API for the recipe in question.
+Then, in an implementation of the `componentDidMount` lifecycle method, use `fetch()` to make an authenticated request to the Drupal API for the recipe in question.
 The result will contain the protected fields, which we can display for authenticated users.

 Here's the complete code for the updated *src/components/Recipe/Recipe.js* file: